PowerShell/DscResources/Supportability.md

 A template for documenting this will be available for community maintainers.
-If support is not documented for a project, then it defaults to community supported.
+If support is not documented for a project, then it defaults to unsupported.

 ## How does this apply to the naming of a resources